Discoveren/retype/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Integrated to add the logic of the game.
 - [GitHub](https://github.com/): Hosted the code repository for the website.
 - [Git](https://git-scm.com/): Managed version control and code updates.
+- [Google Fonts](https://fonts.google.com/): Imported fonts for enhanced typography.
+- [Balsamiq](https://balsamiq.com/): It was used to make the wireframes for the initial website idea.

 ## Future Features